kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 At Limit: It has 8 healthy pods.
 Evicting 1 pod leaves 7; the replica would become unhealthy.
 The eviction counts against the DisruptionsAllowed (costing 1 budget).

-TBD: if pod-scoped, should we check for selected workload pods and raise a condition or log?
+TBD: if pod-scoped, should we check for selected pods with schedulingGroup set and raise a condition or log?

-#### Multiple Workloads
+#### Multiple PodGroups

-When `budgetScope` is `Workload`, the PDB is generally intended to protect a single distributed application.
-Multiple workloads in one PDB is unlikely but possible (e.g. one application with multiple distinct identical workloads for organization or separation purposes).
+When `budgetScope` is `PodGroup`, the PDB is generally intended to protect a single distributed application.
+Multiple PodGroups in one PDB is unlikely but possible (e.g. one application with multiple distinct identical PodGroups for organization or separation purposes).

-If the controller detects that the selected pods belong to multiple different Workload objects (different `workloadReference.Name` values), it will issue a warning via the BudgetConfigured condition (Reason: `MultipleWorkloadsDetected`), as this may have been an oversight by the user.
+If the controller detects that the selected pods belong to multiple different PodGroups, it will issue a warning via the BudgetConfigured condition (Reason: `MultiplePodGroupsDetected`), as this may have been an oversight by the user.
 However, the controller will still attempt to calculate the budget by summing all unique replicas found, but mixing replicas with different costs/sizes.

-Users should exercise caution when mixing workloads with different replica sizes (`minCount`), as the budget calculation simply treats all replicas as equivalent units, which might not reflect proportional capacity loss.
+Users should exercise caution when mixing PodGroups with different replica sizes (`minCount`), as the budget calculation simply treats all replicas as equivalent units, which might not reflect proportional capacity loss.

 ### Test Plan